tenolo/utilities/README.md

 }
 ```

-Please note that `dev-master` points to the latest release.
-If you want to use the latest development version please use `dev-develop`.
+Please note that `dev-master` latest development version.
 Of course you can also use an explicit version number, e.g., `1.0.*`.

 Then use it ;)